GRD-1/ERP.AERO/README.md

 * After the application is launched it is available at http://localhost:3000/api
 * This project has no user interface.
 It is assumed that all actions performed using [API](#api) or Postman

+## Database

+* when the project starts, the database will be automatically restored from the backup: db/backup
+* after the project is launched, CRON will create a new database backup every day at 00:00 am
+* when the project terminates it also creates a new backup file in db/backup
+* if the folder /db/data is empty, docker will restore database from the dump file ./db/backup
+* if there is no dump file in ./db/backup, docker will create an empty database